Vaibhavibhalke/Automation_Testing_2/README.md

 # Web Automation

-We created this project to automate web testing ,screen recording  screenshot as part of our software testing process.
+Created this project to automate web testing ,screen recording  screenshot as part of our software testing process.

 ## Contents